CFBCWorks/Independence40SKN/_items/SKN40Book29.md

 title: Walk Through My Mind

-shortdesc: The poems in A WALK THROUGH MY MIND span about 30 years and reflect Kittitian culture, celebration of our awesome lives, and a positive outlook.
+shortdesc: "A heartfelt collection of poems celebrating Kittitian culture, life's joys, and the power of positivity, offering empowerment and entertainment for readers of all ages."

 categories: [ Poetry ]